offshore-safety/vagrant-mssql-express/README.md

 wget http://download.microsoft.com/download/0/4/B/04BE03CD-EAF3-4797-9D8D-2E08E316C998/SQLEXPRWT_x64_ENU.exe

+vagrant plugin install vagrant-reload

+# If there is an error with the installation of NOKOGIRI, manually install with
-vagrant plugin install vagrant-reload vagrant up
+gem install nokogiri -v '1.6.6.2' NOKOGIRI_USE_SYSTEM_LIBRARIES=1 vagrant plugin install vagrant-reload

+vagrant up
 # Get a coffee (or two) as it will take a while for it to finish provisioning
 ```